Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2019 is out!

 And now the wait is over.
-The Japan Meteorological Agency just released the forecast for Spring 2018.
+The Japan Meteorological Agency just released their first forecast for Spring 2019!

 To help you plan your holidays, check out these one-week itineraries for spring in Japan – all centered around the blooming of the cherry trees.
 If you have more than a week (lucky you!), pair them up.

 Even after the cherry blossom season, these itineraries are a good way to see the best of Japan.
 So make sure to bookmark this for future trips or send to all your Japan-loving friends.

 Chasing cherry blossoms: One-week itineraries for spring in Japan

 - March 22 to March 29 – Tokyo, Kanagawa, and Yamanashi